siddBanPsu/academic-kickstart/content/authors/admin/_index.md

 ---

 Hello everyone.
 Welcome to my small little webspace.
 Currently, I am based in warm and awesome Singapore and working for Traveloka as a NLP Senior Data Scientist.
 In mid 2019, I made a move (along with my wife) to Singapore from USA.
-I spent around 7 enjoyable years in USA (first, in Pennsylvania followed by Silicon Valley, California).
+I spent around 7 enjoyable years in USA before the move (first, in Pennsylvania followed by Silicon Valley, California).
-Other than work, I love to travel, hike and explore new dishes.
+Other than work, I love to travel, sketch, hike and explore new dishes.